By Carmen Stinson on Dec 06, 2018

 Employees don’t understand corporate travel policy

 You can start by asking feedback on awareness of current travel program.
 Next, you can share the actual travel program via training sessions.
-Hint: your Travel Management Company (TMC) will be a great resource and can take the burden away from you!
+Tip: your Travel Management Company will be a great resource and can take the burden away from you!
 This process will show your employees you care, and help them understand your travel program in full.

 Employees are breaching corporate travel policy by accident